dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

-`--ignore-dotless-table`: consider all tables without dot in name as CTE
+`--ignore-dotless-table`: Consider all tables without a dot in their name as CTEs.

 #### Example